(Send all E-Headliner information to EHeadliner@aol.com.)

 UPCOMING CONGREGATIONAL ANNIVERSARY CELEBRATIONS

 125 years is an amazing accomplishment!
-Come celebrate this with the Roanoke-First Church of the Brethren on Saturday, September 29th at 2:00 p.m.
+Come celebrate this with Roanoke First Church of the Brethren on Saturday.
+September 29 at 2:00 p.m.
 A meal will follow.
+There will be no charge for the meal.
+Please call the church office (540) 344-8196 by Saturday, September 15, for your meal reservation.
 The speakers will be our former pastor, David Racy Miller, and others.
 See you there!
 Save the date!